SixArm/mast-cell-help/topics/multisystem-inflammatory-syndrome-in-children/index.md

 * **Similarities**: MIS-C shares some similarities with Kawasaki disease and toxic shock syndrome but has distinct features.
 It is characterized by severe inflammation, particularly in the blood vessels, and can lead to complications affecting the heart, kidneys, lungs, brain, and other organs.

-* **Diagnosis**: Based on a combination of clinical signs and symptoms, along with laboratory tests to assess inflammation and organ function.
-Doctors may also perform imaging studies, such as echocardiograms, to evaluate heart function and assess for other abnormalities.
+* **Diagnosis**: Use clinical signs and symptoms, along with laboratory tests to assess inflammation and organ function.
+Perform imaging studies, such as echocardiograms, to evaluate heart function and assess for other abnormalities.

-* **Treatment**: Typically involves hospitalization and supportive care to manage symptoms and complications.
-This may include intravenous fluids, medications to reduce inflammation (such as corticosteroids), immunomodulatory therapies, and supportive care for any affected organs.
+* **Treatment**: May involve hospitalization to manage complications.
+This may include intravenous fluids, medications to reduce inflammation (such as corticosteroids), immunomodulatory therapies, and supportive care for affected organs.

-* **Prognosis**: Although MIS-C can be serious and require intensive medical management, the majority of children with the condition recover with appropriate treatment.
+* **Prognosis**: The majority of children with the condition recover with appropriate treatment.